 Steve Churchill owns the Urban Worm Company, a Philadelphia-based blog and online store aimed at teaching vermicomposting and vermiculture basics to beginners.
 He is also a Managing Director at the Worm Farming Alliance, a group of current and aspiring worm-related business owners and entrepreneurs.
 WFA members share knowledge about beginner-to-large scale vermicomposting and vermiculture operations, marketing, and web development.
 An airline pilot and an actively-serving Air Force reservist, Steve is also the director of an elementary education non-profit called STEM Playground, where he manages a $180,000 budget and has grown STEM Playground from a 15-school pilot program to over 3,300 participating schools in the last 2 years.

 Rhonda Sherman has given more than 1,000 presentations and written more than 65 articles on vermicomposting and other sustainability topics.
-She recently completed The Worm Farmer’s Handbook published by Chelsea Green Publishing and released November 6, 2018.
+Her new book, The Worm Farmer’s Handbook was published by Chelsea Green Publishing and released November 6, 2018.
 Rhonda has conducted workshops in Guyana, Argentina, the Dominican Republic, and throughout the United States.
 Since 2001, she has offered annually the nation’s only conference on large-scale vermicomposting, helping more than 1,000 people to start-up or expand earthworm farms.
 Rhonda developed and is the director of the two-acre Compost Learning Lab (CL2) at NC State University, which features 26 types of composting and vermicomposting bins and areas for hands-on training activities. https://composting.ces.ncsu.edu/